 The first sign you may notice is bad breath.
 Although, by the time you become aware of the smell of your pet’s breath, it’s likely your car or dog has been suffering silently with pain due to infections and sores.
 This pain may lead to a refusal to eat and changes in personality, which can be early signs that that you can watch for.

 The best way to manage gum disease is to follow a daily brushing regimen.
 You may only need to spend a few seconds cleaning your pet’s teeth, paying careful attention to the areas along the gum line.
 Giving your pet appropriate chew treats can also prevent gum disease by stimulating saliva that will rinse bacteria away before it can cause plaque buildup.
 If periodontal disease progresses, your pet may need to be sedated so that your veterinarian can clean and treat the teeth.
-Antibiotics and pain medication may be necessary following these treatments.
+Antibiotics such as metronidazole for cats and dogs and pain medication may be necessary following these treatments.